Introduction: The Planning System

 In December 2022, the Government released a range of changes to the current national planning policy (the NPPF), as well as a prospectus outlining further policy changes that will come in 2023.

-Although these changes are significant enough to warrant an update of their own (and in fact, that is currently in process) among the most significant changes proposed within this update relate to the protections afforded to Green Belt.
+Although these changes are significant enough to warrant an update of their own among the most significant changes proposed within this update relate to the protections afforded to Green Belt.

 Currently, local unmet housing need can be used as part of the ‘exceptional circumstances’ that can allow Green Belt to be released from protection as part of a Local Plan review, or as part of the ‘very special circumstances’ to allow protected Green Belt to be built on as part of a (usually speculative) development.
 The latter usually takes place during an appeal and in situations where local policies are out of date or where a five-year land supply cannot be demonstrated (note the situation in Wealden outlined above).

 The changes proposed to the NPPF make it explicit that Green Belt does not have to be reviewed to allow housing targets to be met, it also protects Councils from speculative development in cases where they do not have a five-year land supply – if their Local Plan is less than five years old.
-These changes will come into effect immediately upon publication of the new NPPF, so we may see appeal wins drop off a cliff in the second quarter of 2023.
+These changes will come into effect immediately upon publication of the new NPPF.

 Proposed policy changes (including the NPPF change, but also the White Paper and the Levelling Up and Regeneration Bill) have also had an immediate effect on Local Plan progress in the South East where twelve local councils have delayed or withdrawn work on their local plan over the last year.
 Together these areas are required by the Standard Method to deliver 10,768 houses per year.
 Mole Valley Council, for example, recently resolved to snatch back its Local Plan from the jaws of adoption to remove all the previously assessed Green Belt allocations.